nightscout/cgm-remote-monitor/docs/pivotal-web-services-setup/README.md

 <br>
 `ENABLE`: a space-separated list of features (plugins) you want nightscout to run.
 A few common ones are already included.
 [Look here](https://github.com/nightscout/cgm-remote-monitor#plugins) for a much more complete list.
 Add more plugins now if you wish.

-Open the `manifest.yml` file in a quality text editor such as Atom (Mac) or notepad++ (Windows).
+Copy the `manifest-sample.yml` file into a new file called `manifest.yml` to make your personal changes.
+Open `manifest.yml` with a quality text editor such as Atom (Mac) or notepad++ (Windows).
 Keeping the formatting of the file is important.

 Don't put a secret in the `API_SECRET` line just yet, we'll do that in the next step.
 This just creates the variable in PWS.
 Uncomment (delete the ##) `BRIDGE` lines if you are using the Dexcom Share bridge function and enter the appropriate Dexcom Share credentials (or leave them blank to be filled in later).
 Here's an example:
 ```